 In June of 2008, after successfully running a CSA the prior year, we experienced a grower's worst nightmare: a 100-year-flood, which finished off the scores of tomato plants, potato plants, lettuces, squash, beans, and everything else we had planted for our customers.

 Shortly after that experience -- despite the extreme kindness of our CSA customers -- we began researching greenhouse and hydroponic methods, attempting to gain another level of protection from the whims of Mother Nature.

 In the interim, we had started a new little family, welcoming Josephine Violet in March of 2009.
-I was also able to leave my full-time job as a newspaper reporter, and Darin and I became full-time farmers.
+Deb was also able to leave her job as a newspaper reporter, and we became full-time farmers.

 The first of what would be many future greenhouse operations began going up in the fall of 2009.

 It was something that had often been mentioned, but we were finally at a point where the greenhouses were producing quite smoothly, and he could start putting his attention toward what would become our next great passion.

 Just as he had done with learning about hydroponics, Darin started reading and studying everything he could get his hands on regarding the life cycle of fungi.